Botulism

 (See also Overview of Anaerobic Bacteria and Overview of Clostridial Infections.)

 C. botulinum is one of several species of clostridia that cause human disease.
-Botulism is a rare, life-threatening disorder that occurs when botulinum toxin spreads hematogenously and interferes irreversibly with release of acetylcholine at peripheral nerve endings in the neuromuscular junctions manifesting as weakness.
+Botulism is a rare, life-threatening disorder that occurs when botulinum toxin spreads hematogenously.
+The toxin interferes irreversibly with release of acetylcholine at peripheral nerve endings in the neuromuscular junctions, manifesting as weakness.
 Botulism is a medical emergency and sometimes a public health emergency.
-C. botulinum is also categorized as a tier 1 agent on the Centers for Disease Control and Prevention's (CDC)/U.S. Department of Agriculture's list of potential agents of bioterrorism.
+C. botulinum is also categorized as a category A agent on the Centers for Disease Control and Prevention's (CDC)/U.S. Department of Agriculture's list of potential agents of bioterrorism.

 C. botulinum elaborates 8 types of antigenically distinct neurotoxins (types A through G and F/A Hybrid).
 Five of the toxins affect humans: types A, B, E, and rarely F and F/A Hybrid (formerly labeled H).
 Botulinum toxins are highly poisonous proteins resistant to degradation by gastric acidity and proteolytic enzymes.
-Type F/A Hybrid is the most potent toxin known.
-About 50% of food-borne outbreaks in the United States are caused by type A toxin, followed by types B and E.
+Type F/A Hybrid is the most potent known toxin.
+Approximately 50% of foodborne outbreaks in the United States are caused by type A toxin, followed by types B and E (1).

 Botulism can occur when neurotoxin is elaborated in vivo by C. botulinum or when preformed neurotoxin is acquired in an external source.